retnakalakjm-creator/VSAQwen/PROJECT_ARCHITECTURE.md

 A failed audit script is never treated as evidence about the event itself.
 The script must first reproduce the validated event population.

 ### Interaction/Penalty Policy
+## SUPPLY_DRYING_UP Interaction Policy

+SUPPLY_DRYING_UP has demonstrated modest hit-rate selectivity versus the eligible market, but not superior mean-return magnitude.

+`SUPPLY_DRYING_UP + TEST` improves hit rate while reducing average return.
+`SUPPLY_DRYING_UP + NO_SUPPLY` has a slightly higher hit rate but materially weaker follow-through magnitude.

+These relationships remain diagnostic evidence.
+They do not authorize automatic interaction bonuses, penalties, or qualification changes.

+The 4-event `NO_SUPPLY + TEST` subgroup is too small for calibration.

 ## UPTHRUST Interaction Penalty Decision

 The audit established a real historical degradation for the